Alexandra Stepanova: 2021–2022 season: Beijing Olympics

 Stepanova and Bukin did not appear at the Russian test skates, citing medical reasons.
 They were scheduled to make their debut at the 2021 CS Finlandia Trophy, but withdrew days beforehand, with their coach citing a need for additional preparation time.

 Stepanova/Bukin were initially assigned to the 2021 Cup of China as their first Grand Prix event, but following its cancellation they were reassigned to the 2021 Gran Premio d'Italia.
 Third in both segments, they won the bronze medal.
 They said afterward that they felt lacking in confidence heading into the event.
 They won a bronze medal as well at their second event, the 2021 Internationaux de France, with Bukin saying that they had "made a little step forward since our first Grand Prix in Italy and we are more satisfied with what we did here."

 At the 2022 Russian Championships, Stepanova/Bukin were second in the rhythm dance behind Sinitsina/Katsalapov.
 After the latter withdrew for health reasons, Stepanova/Bukin easily won their second consecutive national title.
-Bukin said "something incredible, beautiful, it was really pleasant."
+Bukin said, "something incredible, beautiful, it was really pleasant."
 They went on to win the silver medal at the 2022 European Championships.
 On January 20, they were officially named to the Russian Olympic team.

 Competing at the 2022 Winter Olympics, Stepanova/Bukin placed fifth in the rhythm dance in the dance event.
 In the free dance, they botched the choreographic slide at the end of the program, finishing eighth in that segment and dropping to sixth overall.

+2022–2023 season

+The pair did not compete during the 2022–23 season.